hongtao-argmin/An-Efficient-Algorithm-Designing-Robust-Projection-Matrix/README.md

 In order to run this function, you have to download the Software minFunc through https://www.cs.ubc.ca/~schmidtm/Software/minFunc.html.

 The method proposed in this function is a little different from the procedures shown in the original paper.
 However, they solve the same problem and we claim that they work almost similar.
-If you find some mistakes in it, feel free to contact me through hongtao@cs.technion.ac.il.
+If you find anh bugs in it, feel free to contact me through hongtao@cs.technion.ac.il.

 A novel technique to address the similar problems mentioned in this paper is given in the following paper:
 "An efficient method for robust projection matrix design" and you can find the code in this paper via https://github.com/happyhongt/An-efficient-method-for-robust-projection-matrix-design/blob/master/README.md.